pswapnesh/deep_nap/README.md

 ## License

-Distributed under the terms of the [MIT] license, "misic-napari-plugin" is free and open source software
+Distributed under the terms of the [MIT] license, "deepnap" is free and open source software